“Nature is not only all that is visible to the eye … it also includes the inner pictures of the soul.” — Edvard Munch

-The Munch Museum is one of Oslo's must see sites.
-And it's where you'll find Edvard Munch's The Scream.
+Here’s my guide to tyhe Munch Museum, one of Oslo’s top attractions.
+And it’s where you’ll find Edvard Munch’s The Scream.
 The world famous painting depicts the open mouthed agonized face of a waif-like figure holding his ears beneath a fiery sunset.

 The Scream has become an iconic image of modern art, effectively the Mona Lisa of modern art.
 Munch described it as a “soul painting.”
 In it, he revealed an honest, ugly glimpse of inner anxiety and torment.

 It’s definitely worth a trip to the Munch Museum in Oslo to see The Scream in person.
 I adore single artist museums.
 And the Munch Museum is one of the most comprehensive one-man museums in the world.